AppiumTestDistribution/appium-wait-plugin/README.md

 ## Configuration

-To override the default element-wait retry set `capabilities.setCapability("appium:element-wait", 20);`.
-Default value is 30.
+To override the default element-wait retry set `capabilities.setCapability("appium:element-wait-timeout", 20000);`.
+Default value is 10000 in milliseonds.

+To override the default element-wait retry interval set `capabilities.setCapability("appium:intervalBetweenAttempts", 200)` in milleseonds

 ### Example